NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Core/1-4-1/Security-and-Authorisation/Receiver.page.md

 - ==BaRS-< ODSCode >.< OrganisationName >.nhs.uk== , BaRS is always the application name.

-Once you have you have your domain registered you can then begin the process to obtain your certificate by generating a certificate request.
+Once you have your domain registered you can then begin the process to obtain your certificate by generating a certificate request.

 Certificate requests will need to be signed for your endpoint.
 Note that the FQDN is equal to the certificate name (CN) by convention.